TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/FlexForms/Index.rst

       how to handle underscores and upper / lowercase, check there to see what your plugin signature is.

+   .. versionadded:: 12.0
+      The method :php:`ExtensionUtility::registerPlugin()` returns the plugin signature.

    Also look on the page :ref:`extension-naming`.

    If you are using a content element instead of a plugin, the example